 “Fight or flight” is the normal operating mode for many of us, rather than the true emergency survival mechanism it was meant to be.
 We rarely work off that energy, take restorative actions or release ourselves from that state of mind.

 Chronic stress affects every bodily system.
-It suppresses the immune system, slows metabolism and cell regeneration, makes airways reactive and creates muscle tension.
-It is estimated that 90% of doctor visits can be traced back to stress.
+It suppresses the immune system, slows metabolism and cell regeneration, makes airways reactive, and creates muscle tension.
+It is estimated that 90 percent of doctor visits can be traced back to stress.

 Stress can be linked to weight gain, heart disease and depression.
 It increases the risk of diabetes, hypertension, arthritis and osteoporosis.

 Stress impairs cognitive function over time, reducing creativity, memory and problem-solving skills.

 Headaches, sexual dysfunction, irritability, problems sleeping and addictive behaviors are often stress-related.